ICN Training on Demand

-The mission of the ICN Curriculum Project is to create a comprehensive curriculum of training materials to serve as a virtual university on competition law and practice for competition agency officials.
+The mission of the ICN Training on Demand project is to create a comprehensive curriculum of training materials to serve as a virtual university on competition law and practice for competition agency officials.
 Training modules, consisting of video lectures and accompanying materials from a diverse group of international academics and practitioners, will provide an on-line interactive educational center for competition authorities from around the world.

 This module explores the development and content of competition policy systems.
 The presentation provides an overview of the history of competition law and describes the purposes, goals, and key elements of competition laws.

 This module covers the basic characteristics of competition policy systems, including the institutional features and choices that affect the enforcement of competition law.
 Presentations by agency experts highlight both the diversity and unifying elements of competition law systems around the world.

 This module explores the role and importance of market definition in competition law investigations, including key elements such as the SSNIP analysis and the information that agencies evaluate to determine antitrust markets.

 This module addresses the concept of market power, central to the analysis of competition law investigations in unilateral conduct and mergers.
 The video includes an overview of practical techniques and the analytical tools that agencies use to determine if a firm has market power.